AimRT/AimRT/document/sphinx-en/tutorials/plugins/log_control_plugin.md

 ### SetModuleLogLevel

-The `SetModuleLogLevel` interface configures log levels for modules.
-Its definition:
+The `SetModuleLogLevel` interface is used to set the log level of one or more modules.
+Its interface definition is as follows:
 ```proto
 message SetModuleLogLevelReq {
   map<string, string> module_log_level_map = 1;